brendt-mcfeeley/brendtmcfeeley.github.io/projects/autoPizzaHut.md

 Creating this project, I learned how web automation works and how useful it can be in certain projects.
 I also learned the importance of JSON/APIs.
 Although writing an API from scratch took a while, it made the user experience a lot smoother.

+More information as well as the GitHub repository can be found here : https://github.com/brendtmcfeeley/autoPizzaHut